Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization applications

 Note that choosing HWP with $m<N$ reduces the parallelization of arbitrary rotations in each Trotter step because only $m$ arbitrary rotations can be performed simultaneously.
 Additionally, choosing $m=N$ comes with a significant additional qubit cost so $m=\frac{N}{4}$ or $m=\frac{N}{2}$ might be more advantageous depending on the available resources.

-The Tile Trotterization error norm is again evaluated from Eq.~(\ref{eq:Tile_Trotter_error_norm}), and $W_{\mathrm{SO2}}$ is obtained from the commutator bounds given by Lemma~1 and Lemma~2 in Appendix~C of Ref.~\cite{Campbell2022EarlyModel}.
+The Tile Trotterization error norm is again evaluated from Eq.~(\ref{eq:Tile_Trotter_error_norm}), and $W_{\mathrm{SO2}}$ can be obtained from the commutator bounds given by Lemma~1 and Lemma~2 in Appendix~C of Ref.~\cite{Campbell2022EarlyModel}.
 This leads to the following bounds for the periodic hexagonal lattice

 where $\lVert \, \cdot \, \rVert_1$ is the Schatten one-norm and $R$ is the adjacency matrix of the periodic hexagonal lattice.
-We note that $\lVert R \rVert_1$ has a worst case linear scaling in $N$.
-We can bound the second commutator by
+We note that $\lVert R \rVert_1$ has at worst case linear scaling in $N$.
+Using the strategies provided by Ref.~\cite{Campbell2022EarlyModel}, we can bound the second commutator by